Just-A-Visitor/Algorithmic-Pseudocode/Emotions/Satisfaction/ReadMe.md

         JEE!
 Surely the destination has changed but the journey remains the same.

 Maybe I'm still stuck in the past and need to move on.
-But my heart says that if I give up on this dream, I won't be able to sleep in peace for the rest of my life.
+But my heart says that if I gave up on this dream, I won't be able to sleep in peace for the rest of my life.
 Let's give it a shot!